jamatiaashish/icu-mortality-prediction-denvey-edugrow/README.md

 ## 11. Author
 **BTech CSE – 2nd Semester**
+Project on AI
-Project on Machine Learning in Healthcare
+in Healthcare